JanekGreskowiak/Tr_He_in_Catchment/README.md

 (Chesnaux and Allen, 2008; Greskowiak et al., 2013), as well as advective-dispersive-reactive transport (Kinzelbach, 1987) considering a time varying boundary condition based on the superposition principle (Wexler, 1992).

-The app can be assessed via the follwing link.
+The app can be accessed via the follwing link.
 The loading time can occasionally be 1-2 minutes.

 https://mybinder.org/v2/gh/JanekGreskowiak/Tr_He_in_Catchment/main?urlpath=/apps/Tr_He_age_Catchment.ipynb